leezx/ConSurf-StandAlone/README.md

 # How I debug?
 - see `log.txt` file, check where the program stopped;
-- use sublime, search the folder to locate the code that send the error;
+- use sublime, search the source code folder to locate the code that send the error;
 - insert print or log code to output the logic of the program;
 - soon, you will find the bug.